What is a scam?

-- If you receive a message from someone who know asking for money, double-check with that person through another medium, such as by calling them.
+- If you receive a message from someone you know asking for money, double-check with that person through another medium, such as by calling them.

-- Don't share personal information, or information that could help a criminal, such as when you're on holiday and your home will be empty.
+- Don't share personal information, or information that could help a criminal, such as your pet’s name, your date of birth, or details of when you're on holiday and your home will be empty.